panzi/punktum/README.md

 supported.

 `$(command)`: ⚠️ means that the way command substitution is implemented can lead to command injections.
-Also not that command substitution isn't implemented by punktum.
+Also note that command substitution isn't implemented by punktum.

 Punktum Dialect